canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 * [CodeMaid](https://marketplace.visualstudio.com/items?itemName=SteveCadwallader.CodeMaid) It cleans and formats your files.
 It remove extra blank lines.
 It removes and sorts your using statements.
 It removes extra spaces before and after parenthesis. _You got the idea_.
 * [AsyncMethodNameFixer](https://github.com/priyanshu92/AsyncMethodNameFixer) To not to forget to add the `Async` suffix on async method name.
 * [Multiline Search and Replace](https://marketplace.visualstudio.com/items?itemName=PeterMacej.MultilineSearchandReplace) No need to copy and paste your code into Notepad++ to replace multiple lines.
 * [Line Endings Unifier](https://marketplace.visualstudio.com/items?itemName=JakubBielawa.LineEndingsUnifier) Yes, it unifies the line endings of your files.
 You can choose the line ending you want to use in your files.
-Depending on the number of files in your soulution, it could take a couple of seconds.
+Depending on the number of files in your solution, it could take a couple of seconds.
 But it does its job!

  Voilà!
 That's how I use Visual Studio 2019 for C# coding.